benthecoder/blog/README.md

 ## Ideas

 - Add some GPT functionalities like <https://github.com/jxnl/magic-text>
+  - /magic page
-- input article link, have it summarize for me, and then highlights allow me to search that term and redirect to perplexity.
+  - input article link, have it summarize for me (streaming the output with edge)
-- in my /write page, highlights allow me to query chatGPT api to rewrite it given a prompt.
+  - Store the summaries in planetscale and display them in the page

 ## Setting up Planetscale for /t page